GRAAL-Research/poutyne/docs/source/examples/semantic_segmentation.rst

 .. image:: /_static/img/semantic_segmentation/voc_segment_batch.png

-The ground-truth (segmentation map) for the image grid shown above, is as below.
+The ground-truth (segmentation map) for the image grid shown above is as below.

 .. code-block:: python